shreyasvinaya/portfolio_/_posts/2023-12-04-principles-of-language.md

 ### How are enums different from struct
 - Enums are different from structs because you can only have one variant of an enum value at a time
 - In an `enum`, each variant can have different types and amounts of associated data.

+### Enums:
+- Enumerations can encode multiple variants for a type.
+- Variants can have different data associated with them.
+- Powerful pattern matching allows easy processing of different variants.
+- Great for state machines, error handling, and sending messages between parts of a system.

+## Packages and Crates:
+- Crates are compilation units in Rust - can produce library or binary.
+- Crates can be reused by importing them from other crates.
+- Packages contain one or more crates for distribution.
+- Module system provides private/public boundary within crate.

+## Traits and Generics:
+- Traits define shared behavior/interfaces that types can implement.
+- Generics provide abstraction over types - functions/structs can work for multiple types.
+- Combined, they provide flexibility to make code work with multiple types.
+- Lifetimes explicitly annotate how references are valid.

+## Error Handling:
+- Errors are core part of Rust philosophy.
+No exceptions.
+- Enum error variants carry extra context.
+- ? operator handles propagating errors up call stack.
+- Idiomatic to expect and handle errors rather than ignore.

 ## Notes
 1. Getting Started -> Ignore mostly